-From the definition p is always less than 1.0 when there is any amount of 238U or 240Pu present in the core, which means that resonance capture by these isotopes always removes some of the neutrons from the neutron flux.
+From the definition, p is always less than 1.0 when there is any amount of 238U or 240Pu present in the core, which means that resonance capture by these isotopes always removes some of the neutrons from the neutron flux.

 Theory of Resonance Escape Probability

 where the resonance integrals are in barns, rho is the material density in g/cm3, and D is the fuel rod diameter in cm.
-This equation is valid for isolated rods with diameter higher than 0.2cm.
+This equation is valid for isolated rods with a diameter higher than 0.2cm.

-Main operational changes, that affect this factor:
+Main operational changes that affect this factor:

 - Change in the moderator temperature.
 It is known, the resonance escape probability is also dependent on the moderator-to-fuel ratio.
 As the moderator temperature increases, the ratio of the moderating atoms (molecules of water) decreases due to the thermal expansion of water.
 Its density simply decreases.
 This, in turn, causes hardening of neutron spectrum in the reactor core resulting in higher resonance absorption (lower p).
 The decreasing density of the moderator causes that neutrons stay at a higher energy for a longer period, which increases the probability of non-fission capture of these neutrons.
 This process is one of two processes, which determine the moderator temperature coefficient (MTC).
 The second process is connected with the leakage probability of the neutrons.
 The moderator temperature coefficient must be for most PWRs negative, which improves the reactor stability because reactor core heating causes a negative reactivity insertion.